trullock/NUglify/readme.md

   - Super fast and GC friendly parser and minifier, 10x times faster than existing html compressor for .NET
   - Method `Uglify.HtmlToText` that allows to extract the text from an HTML document
 - Compatible with `NET3.5`, `NET4.0+` and `CoreCLR` (`netstandard1.3+`)
-> NOTE: The repository is under migration/refactoring.
-See the [Background](#background) section below for more information.

 ## Download